-- Cross-Enterprise Document Sharing (XDS): This IHE profile is focused on providing a standards-based specification for the sharing of documents which is limited to non-FHIR infrastructures. - Mobile access to Health Documents (MHD): This IHE profile is designed for the utilization of FHIR standard to communicate and exchange documents, including, as an option, acting as a proxy to systems that use XDS.
+- Cross-Enterprise Document Sharing (XDS): This IHE profile is focused on providing a standards-based specification for the sharing of documents which is limited to non-FHIR infrastructures.
+Note that, although considered, the XDS profile is not presented as an option within the Reference Architecture, as the Canadian landscape revealed that it is interested in adopting more modern FHIR-based approaches. - Mobile access to Health Documents (MHD): This IHE profile is designed for the utilization of FHIR standard to communicate and exchange documents, including, as an option, acting as a proxy to systems that use XDS.
 MHD leverages FHIR resources (i.e., DocumentReference) as a standard method for clients to find a document.
 To ensure this IHE profile can be used without regard for how information is stored (e.g., XDS infrastructure, FHIR, or another storage system) the profile applies constraints to the FHIR DocumentReference resource.
 The current limitation of MHD, however, requires that a document is submitted in FHIR Binary format and does not include the use of a FHIR Bundle (of type Document) to represent documents.
 Further, MHD entails a multi-step document retrieval process (list/find step followed by the retrieval step) which may not be the single approach implementers will take going forward.

-Through a market scan, it was observed that in line with MHD, existing RESTful driven FHIR Implementation Guides that include document exchange (e.g., US Core, IPA, PACIO, IPS, etc.) have begun utilizing a pattern, leveraging the DocumentReference Resource.
+Through a market scan, it was observed that in line with MHD, existing RESTful driven FHIR Implementation Guides that include document exchange (e.g., US Core, IPA, PACIO, IPS, etc.) have begun utilizing a pattern, leveraging the DocumentReference Resource and/or the \$docRef operation.
 These Implementation Guides, however, enable querying in a single way and return pointers to document content, wherever it is stored and irrespective of the format (e.g., binary or FHIR-assembled).
 FHIR Search Parameters and FHIR Operations have been developed to augment the capabilities of this pattern to more easily get back what was requested and enable the offering of documents in the expected format without having to change the underlying data model / document and lifecycle practices.

 Within the context of the Canadian market, there is an indication that the level of readiness for exchange patterns outlined by international FHIR Implementation Guides, such as the US Core, may not be appropriate for implementers in the current state.
-As such, simpler exchange patterns are also a viable alternative.
-One such alternative is narrowing the focus to the exchange of non-binary documents and utilizing the appropriate FHIR Search Parameters and FHIR Operations based on the Composition Resource to search and retrieve documents.
+As such, simpler exchange patterns have been explored as a viable alternative.
+One such alternative, that is the primary focus of CA:FeX v1.0.0 Trial Implementation, is narrowing the focus to the exchange of non-binary documents and utilizing the appropriate FHIR Search Parameters based on the Bundle and Composition Resources to search and retrieve documents.

-Given the preliminary findings, both internationally and domestically, CA:FeX outlines the use of FHIR Search and FHIR Operations based on both (i) the DocumentReference Resource and (ii) the Composition Resource.
-While these methods are surfaced by CA:FeX to drive adoption and feedback, this is still being tested and addressed by the FHIR document exchange community.
-Furthermore, the current methods explored by this version of CA:FeX do not represent the only FHIR methods available to enable document exchange or, more broadly, health information exchange as a whole.
+Earlier versions of the CA:FeX specification outlined emerging patterns for using DocumentReference Resource and FHIR Operations (e.g., CA:FeX 2B, CA:FeX 3B, Cutting Edge Capabilities) to find and retrieve documents from hybrid repositories.
+Given the focus of the current ecosystem to start with support of FHIR Documents, and that these options are still being tested and addressed by the FHIR document exchange community, these patterns will be addressed in a future release of the CA:FeX.
 As international specifications mature and the Canadian market evolves, CA:FeX will dig deeper into the more sophisticated alternatives for health information exchange in order to guide the Canadian market in the same direction.